paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-081-civilian-employees.md

     (vi) The number and amounts of recruitment, relocation, and retention incentives paid to employees in qualified positions, disaggregated by occupation, grade, and level or pay band.

+    (vii) The total number of positions, the title, duties, and responsibilities of each position, and the location of each position, including the assigned department, agency, command, and cost of establishing, appointing, and paying the salary of such positions.

+    (viii) A description of—

+      (I) how the Department has used the pay authorities in subsection (b); and

+      (II) the effect of such authorities on recruitment and retention in the Cyber Excepted Service.

   (E) A description of the training provided to employees described in subsection (f)(2) on the use of authorities under this section.

 **(i) Three-year Probationary Period.—** The probationary period for all employees hired under the authority established in this section shall be three years.